-- A policy which puts in place appropriate safeguarding responses to children who do not attend or go missing during the school day or who are children missing education, particularly on repeat occasions, to help identify the risk of abuse and neglect, including sexual abuse or exploitation, and to help prevent the risk of them going missing in future. - 2.
+- 1. A policy which puts in place appropriate safeguarding responses to children who do not attend or go missing during the school day or who are children absent from education, particularly on repeat occasions, to help identify the risk of abuse and neglect, including sexual abuse or exploitation, and to help prevent the risk of them going missing in future. - 2.
 Where reasonably possible, our school will hold more than one emergency contact number for each pupil or student.
-This goes beyond the legal minimum, but we recognise that it is good practice for our school to have additional options to make contact with a responsible adult when a child goes missing from education, or who does not attend or goes missing from school, is also identified as a welfare and/or safeguarding concern.
-3 4
+This goes beyond the legal minimum, but we recognise that it is good practice for our school to have additional options to make contact with a responsible adult when a child goes missing from education, or who